kpurcell/EcosysMetricsGOM/Presentation/Article/EcosysMetricsGOM.md

 ### Paragraph: Summarize what we learned and how it fits into the bigger shit

-### Paragraph: Managmenet? or previous points bigger framework
+### Paragraph: Management? or previous points bigger framework

 Be sure to mention [@Jordan2010summer] analysis of summer fish communities in the nGOM estuaries.
 "The used community data from trawl samples in >100 estuaries, bayous and coastal lagoons to develop indicators of ecol condition"  The constructed a fish community index (FCI) and compared their index to a number of ecosystem disturbances...